eikek/publet/ext/src/main/resources/org/eknet/publet/ext/doc/counterdoc.md

 The key must start with `ext.counter.blacklist.` and appended with an ip address or a valid hostname.
 A value of `true` will black-list the ip, a value of `false` yields in counting accesses from this ip.
 If a hostname is given, it is re-resolved in certain intervals to its ip address.
+The default interval is 15 hours, and it can be overriden in `settings.properties` file:

+    ext.counter.blacklistResolveInterval=1

+The number is interpreted as _hour_.
+With the setting above, the hostnames are re-resolved every hour.
+If the value is non-negative, the re-resolving is never done.
+Invalid values will fallback to the default.

 #### Examples: